-Maeve O’Connor is completing a B.A.
-Hons. in Counselling and Psychotherapy in Cork Institute of Technology.
+Maeve O’Connor graduated with a B.A.
+(Hons) in Counselling and Psychotherapy from Cork Institute of Technology.
 Maeve has a long-standing interest in supporting people through the changing ups and downs of life.
-She holds an B.A Hons. degree from NUIG, where she studied psychology, sociology and politics.
+She also holds an B.A (Hons) degree from NUIG, where she studied psychology, sociology and politics.
 For many years she has participated in and assisted on personal development programmes, with a focus on self-connection, developing awareness, and practicing the skills of being authentic in relationship with others.

 Maeve’s approach to counselling is integrative and person-centred.
-She aims to co-create a supportive therapeutic relationship with those she works with, through providing an accepting, non-judgemental and safe space for her clients.
-Her practice is informed by her studies in Person-Centred Counselling, Mindfulness, Transactional Analysis, Gestalt Therapy and Internal Family Systems approaches.
+She aims to co-create a supportive therapeutic relationship with those she works with, through providing an accepting, non-judgemental and safe space in sessions with her clients.
+Her practice is informed by her studies in Person-Centred Counselling, Mindfulness, Transactional Analysis, Developmental and Attachment studies, Gestalt Therapy and Internal Family Systems approaches.

-She is a registered student member of the IACP and is in regular supervision.
+She is a registered pre-accredited member of the IACP and is in regular supervision.

 - Emotional crisis and difficulty coping